Cromwell tank: Designs based on the Cromwell

+The Challenger was ordered into production in limited numbers and saw service alongside the Cromwell, the Comet entered service later in the war.

+The A31 and A32 were attempts to convert the Cromwell to an infantry tank that never got beyond the design stage.

-The majority of following British tank designs utilised the Meteor engine and Merritt-Brown steering & gearbox combination initially developed for the Cromwell, lasting all the way through Centurion.
+The majority of following British tank designs utilised the Meteor engine and Merritt-Brown steering and gearbox combination initially developed for the Cromwell, lasting all the way through the Centurion.
 This proved to be one of the primary elements in the development of the main battle tank.

 Surviving vehicles

 Around 56 Centaur and Cromwell tanks survive, ranging from scrapyard wrecks to fully restored museum vehicles.

 Cromwell tanks

 Around 26 Cromwell tanks exist in various states.